ACADEMIC POLICES AND PROCEDURES

 It is the position of the College that the responsibility for academic honesty is that of the student.
 It is expected that the student’s work will be the product of his/her own efforts, unless the student clearly indicates otherwise.
 Academic honesty is an important element of mature, responsible learning.
 It is recognized by the College that the prime responsibility for academic honesty belongs to the individual student; however, the instructor will try to create a learning environment that discourages cheating and encourages honest scholarship.

-More information about academic honesty and academic misconduct can be found in the Code of Student Conduct, located on the Web at: http://www.ncstatecollege.edu/webpub/pmoir/Code/pdf.
-Hard copies can be obtained in the Learning Support and Retention Office, Room 158 Fallerius or by calling 419-755-4733.
+More information about academic honesty and academic misconduct can be found in the Code of Student Conduct.
+Hard copies can be obtained in the Office of the Vice President for Academic Services, Room 158 Fallerius or by calling 419-755-4733.

 In keeping with the College’s commitment to guiding students toward educational success, students who have completed a minimum of 6 graded credit hours must maintain at least a 2.0 grade point average (GPA) in order to remain in good academic standing.
 Any student who is unable to maintain at least a 2.0 GPA and who has completed at least 6 credit hours of coursework at the College will be placed on academic probation.